 Episode Transcript

 (Note this is not a word-for-word transcription - it's loosely paraphrased.
-Alternatively, feel free to watch on youtube or listen on your favorite podcast app here).
+Alternatively, feel free to watch on YouTube).

 So lets talk a little bit about diet.
 One of the first objections I get from people when I start talking about diet is ‘no wait a minute.
 I didn’t have diet as one of my risk factors its not one of the things that kinda got me down this path of reflux and so I don’t really understand why you’re talking about diet.’
 In response to that I would share that diet, while it may not have been the thing that got you down this path, diet is an absolutely critical aspect of any sort of healing journey.